GAME RESULTGame Result

 Three In A Row For Amaral

-Exactly as Hiromi Hara had predicted Kyoto began the game in aggressive fashion, throwing men forward straight from the kick off.
-TOKYO wobbled slightly but in the second minute a lightning fast counter attack ended with Fujiyama cantering for the in-form Amaral to out jump the home defence; his header flashed wide but served as a warning to the home team.
+Exactly as Hiromi Hara had predicted, Kyoto began the game in aggressive fashion, throwing men forward straight from the kick-off.
+TOKYO wobbled slightly, but in the second minute, a lightning-fast counter-attack ended with Fujiyama cantering for the in-form Amaral to outjump the home defense; his header flashed wide but served as a warning to the home team.

-Kyoto, with Kurobe as lone striker and Matsui and Park on the right and left respectively, called on their wing backs to support the attack; as soon as an attack broke down they rapidly backtracked to deny TOKYO space to counter.
-Despite the prodigious efforts of the rejuvenated Kelly in midfield space was at a premium and efficient man marking by the Kyoto defence prevented TOKYO finding any kind of rhythm.
+Kyoto, with Kurobe as lone striker and Matsui and Park on the right and left respectively, called on their wing backs to support the attack; as soon as an attack broke down, they rapidly backtracked to deny TOKYO space to counter.
+Despite the prodigious efforts of the rejuvenated Kelly in midfield, space was at a premium and efficient man marking by the Kyoto defense prevented TOKYO from finding any kind of rhythm.

-Suddenly in the 19th. minute, however, a chink opened in the Kyoto defensive armour.
-Ishikawa, from his usual position on the right, drifted cross field and whipped a cross into the box where Amaral leapt to imperiously power the ball beyond the keeper for the opening goal, his third in three games.
+Suddenly, in the 19th minute, however, a chink opened in the Kyoto defensive armor.
+Ishikawa, from his usual position on the right, drifted cross-field and whipped a cross into the box where Amaral leapt to imperiously power the ball beyond the keeper for the opening goal, his third in three games.

-Showcasing the essence of attacking football with side attacks
+Showcasing the essence of attacking soccer through side attacks

 The game started moving with Amaral's three consecutive goals.
 Kyoto, who was trailing by one point and in a chasing position, had been focusing more on the attack, causing the balanced defense to collapse and giving Tokyo a significantly wider chance to attack.